-- a) Each team is allowed to make one unsuccessful Player Review requests per innings.
-If a Player Review results in the umpire reversing his original decision, then the request has been successful and does not count towards the innings limit.
-If the umpire's decision is unchanged, the Player Review is unsuccessful.
-After one unsuccessful request by one team, no further Player Review requests will be allowed by that team during the current innings. - b) If following a Player Review, an umpire upholds a decision of 'Out', but for a different mode of dismissal from that for which the original decision was given, then the request will still be regarded as unsuccessful. - c) If following a Player Review, an umpire upholds a decision of 'Not Out' on account of the delivery being a no ball for any reason, thereby not requiring any review of the ball's subsequent trajectory, then this will not be counted as an unsuccessful request and not count towards the innings limit. - d) If a Player Review and an Umpire Review occur from the same delivery and the decision from the Umpire Review renders the Player Review unnecessary (see 3.8 (b) and 3.8 (c)), then the Player Review request will be ignored and not be counted as unsuccessful. - e) An unsuccessful review may be re-instated by the Match Referee at his sole discretion (if appropriate after consultation with the ICC Technical Official and/or the television broadcast director), if the review could not properly be concluded due to a failure of the technology.
+- a) Subject to the above, each team is allowed to make a maximum of two unsuccessful player review requests in the first 80 overs of the innings, and a maximum of two unsuccessful player review requests after 80 overs for the remainder of the innings.
+If a player review results in the umpire reversing his original decision, then the request has been successful and does not count towards the innings limit.
+If the umpire's decision is unchanged, the player review is unsuccessful.
+After two unsuccessful requests by one team within the first 80 overs, no further player review requests will be allowed by that team until after 80 overs.
+After two unsuccessful requests by one team, both made after the first 80 overs, no further player review requests will be allowed by that team during the remainder of that innings. - b) If following a Player Review, an umpire upholds a decision of 'Out', but for a different mode of dismissal from that for which the original decision was given, then the request will still be regarded as unsuccessful. - c) If following a Player Review, an umpire upholds a decision of 'Not Out' on account of the delivery being a no ball for any reason, thereby not requiring any review of the ball's subsequent trajectory, then this will not be counted as an unsuccessful request and not count towards the innings limit. - d) If a Player Review and an Umpire Review occur from the same delivery and the decision from the Umpire Review renders the Player Review unnecessary (see 3.8 (b) and 3.8 (c)), then the Player Review request will be ignored and not be counted as unsuccessful. - e) An unsuccessful review may be re-instated by the Match Referee at his sole discretion (if appropriate after consultation with the ICC Technical Official and/or the television broadcast director), if the review could not properly be concluded due to a failure of the technology.
 Any such decision shall be final and should be taken as soon as possible once all the relevant facts have been ascertained by the Match Referee.
 An unsuccessful review shall not be re-instated if, despite any technical failures, the correct decision could still have been made using the other available technology.
-Similarly, no reinstatement shall be made where the technology worked as intended, but the evidence gleaned from its use was "inconclusive". - f) The third umpire shall be responsible for counting the number of unsuccessful Player Reviews and advising the on-field umpires once either team has exhausted their allowance for that innings. - g) The scoreboard shall display, for the innings in progress, the number of Player Reviews remaining available to each team.
+Similarly, no reinstatement shall be made where the technology worked as intended, but the evidence gleaned from its use was "inconclusive". - f) The third umpire shall be responsible for counting the number of unsuccessful player reviews and advising the on-field umpires once either team has exhausted their allowance either for the first 80 overs or for the innings. - g) The scoreboard shall display, for the innings in progress, the number of Player Reviews remaining available to each team.